zjzhao1002/Whizard-Pythia8-Documentation/madgraph5/README.md

 ```
 <YOUR_PATH_TO_MADGRAPH5>/eebbmumu_NLO
 ```
-In this directory, you should find
+From now on, I assume you are working in this directory.
+You should find
 ```
 bin/generate_events
 ```